Naukan Yupik language

 Linguistically, it is intermediate between Central Siberian Yupik and Central Alaskan Yup'ik.

 Morphology

 Chart example of the oblique case:

 The non-possessed endings in the chart may cause a base-final 'weak' ʀ to drop with compensatory gemination in Inu.
 Initial m reflects the singular relative marker.
 The forms with initial n (k or t) are combined to produce possessed oblique with the corresponding absolutive endings in the 3rd person case but with variants of the relative endings for the other persons.

-In proto-Eskimo, the ŋ is often dropped within morphemes except when next to ə. ŋ is also dropped under productive velar dropping (the dropping of ɣ,ʀ, and ŋ between single vowels), and "ana" goes to "ii" in theses areas.
+In proto-Eskimo, *ŋ was often dropped within morphemes except when next to *ə. *ŋ is also dropped under productive velar dropping (the dropping of ɣ, ʀ, and ŋ between single vowels), and *ana becomes ii in these areas.